 Upon arrival at your hotel, please identify yourself at the front desk with your Air Canada Vacations voucher.
 You will then be assigned your accommodation.
-The majority of hotels’ check in is between 2:00 PM & 4:00 PM.
-It is recommended to pack essential items in your carry on luggage.
+Passports must be presented upon check in.

-The day before you leave, remember to consult the Air Canada Vacations bulletin board in your hotel lobby, for details on your departure procedures and return flight.
-At hotels which do not allow bulletin boards, please inquire about last minute changes on the day of departure in the Air Canada Vacations binder.
+The day before you leave, remember to consult the Air Canada Vacations bulletin board or binder in your hotel lobby for details on your departure procedures and return flight.
+Please inquire about last minute changes on the day of departure in the Air Canada Vacations binder.

 Hotel check out